All About Solar Inverters

 The thinking behind this technology was that in those mixed light situations (say you have a tall oak tree that crosses your solar panels in the middle of the day) the entire solar array will be more resilient, since you’ll only lose the power production of the affected modules, not crash your entire array.

 While this is/was true, the promise of microinverters was also severely impacted by equipment failures in the early generations.
-Sort of obviously — with a string inverter, though it may seem like “hmm you have one inverter if that goes down your whole system turns off” — it actually proves that putting a single piece of equipment in a conditioned space (a mechanical room or basement, sometimes a garage but almost always somewhere protected from weather) is far easier on the equipment than having them be installed on the bottom-side of solar panels, as microinverters are.
+Sort of obviously — with a string inverter, though it may seem like “hmm you have one inverter if that goes down your whole system turns off” — it actually proves that putting a single piece of equipment in an accessible location protected from extreme temperatures is far easier on the equipment than having them be installed on the bottom-side of solar panels, where temperatures can exceed 140 degrees Fahrenheit, as microinverters are.

 While microinverters have gotten better since the early generations (and to their credit Enphase has stood behind their product and helped us help our customers who were affected by early warranty claims), the basic logic remains that having more equipment on your roof means your solar array has more points of failure.